nicotine-plus/nicotine-plus/README.md

 ## Download

-The current stable version of Nicotine+ is 3.2.2, released on March 19, 2022.
+The current stable version of Nicotine+ is 3.2.3, released on August 5, 2022.
 See the [release notes](NEWS.md).

 Downloads are available for: